 Sharing Practice Culture

 The people at Hines Little Smiles are PROs at sharing their practice culture with their patients.
-They have absolutely adopted the mindset needed to “become a social practice”.
+They have absolutely adopted the mindset needed to “become a social media dental practice”.
 They are very proactive at responding to patient comments in a timely way.

 A Great Job Using Patient Photos